Safe POMDP Online Planning via Shielding: Centralized Shielding

 During the simulation phase of the POMCP algorithm, when an action $a$ is chosen (by the UCB rule or rollout) for history $h$ and a successor state $s'$ is generated by a black box simulator $(s',o,r) \sim \cG(s,a)$, we check if the updated particle set $\beta(hao) \cup \{s'\}$ is contained in the winning region $W_\varphi$.
 If the resulting particle set is not winning, we prune the tree branch starting from node $\cT(ha)$; that is, action $a$ would be shielded at node $\cT(h)$.

-For example, suppose that state $s=g_{13}$ is sampled from the particle set $\beta(h_1) = \{g_{12}, g_{13}\}$ and action \emph{east} is chosen from the simulation rollout.
+For example, suppose that state $s=g_{13}$ is sampled from the particle set $\beta(h_1) = \{g_{12}, g_{13}\}$ and action \emph{east} is chosen.
 Suppose that the black box simulator yields a successor state $s'=g_{15} \in \avoid$.
 Thus, we would shield action \emph{east} at node $\cT(h_1)$ and prevent the robot colliding into the obstacle.

 \startpara{Correctness} At each step $t$, the selected optimal action $a_t$ has been encountered during the simulation and is allowed by a centralized shield via on-the-fly backtracking.
-Thus, the resulting POMDP policy is safe (i.e., satisfies the almost-sure reach-avoid specification $\varphi$).
+Thus, the resulting POMDP policy is safe.